AKASHAorg/blog.akasha.world/_posts/2017-02-02-the-tipping-point.md

 * Gas abstraction for most interactions (WIP)

 For those who have tried AKASHA before you will notice an overall improvement compared the first release(s).

 The streamlined UX and various optimizations make *The Tipping Point* feel like a solid step forward.
-Gas abstraction is something we'll have to work on a bit more, but you can already feel the difference :)
+Gas abstraction is something we'll have to work on a bit more, but you can already feel the difference :) But enough said, it's even better to experience it yourself:

 #### Instructions For Windows Pioneers: